 The attitude of society towards recreational cannabis is changing.
-Even though, marijuana is prohibited in the federal government, states like Alaska, Washington, DC, Oregon and Colorado have all declared the legality of recreational cannabis.
-Medical marijuana is also legal in over 20 states and this continues to grow as grassroots advocates campaign for more legislative freedom in other states.
+Even though marijuana is prohibited in the federal government, states like Alaska, Washington, DC, Oregon and Colorado have all declared the legality of recreational cannabis.
+Medical marijuana is also legal in over 20 states.
+This continues to grow as grassroots advocates campaign for more legislative freedom in other states.
 However, since 2013, the legal cannabis market has grown from $1.3 billion in sales to $2.7 billion.

 The Bud Trimmer

 The Seattle Times has reported that bud trimmers are expected to make up to $15 per hour, especially if they have the right cannabis training.
 A bud trimmer cuts away leaves from the cannabis buds.
 This can be time consuming, meticulous and arduous work.
 However, it is a great way of getting your foot in the door.
 You could begin as a bud trimmer and switch to a marijuana cultivator or cannabis grower, earning salaries of up to $90,000 annually.

 Of course, marijuana is not only about preparation or growing the plant.
 If you are interested in landing one of the 420 careers within the industry, you could work as a budtender in a marijuana dispensary selling cannabis strains, edibles and vaporizers to consumers.
 You would be the first person that the customer sees to get help with choosing the right cannabis strains.
 As a budtender you have to be knowledgeable and service-oriented.
 You can receive training at the Cannabis Training University to become an informed and qualified budtender.